makersacademy/acebook-rails-template/README.md

 I want to be redirected to the index page on logging out So that I can log back in
 ```

+## Learning Documentation
+Our learnings can be found on our team wiki [here](https://github.com/Hives/acebook-business-logic/wiki).